Lab 2: Climate and Earth's Energy BalanceThe lab activities in this module were developed by Betsy Youngman of TERC for the EarthLabs project.

 From the March 2009 paper "Earth's Global Energy Budget" by Kevin E. Trenberth, John T. Fasullo, and Jeffrey Kiehl in the Bulletin of the American Meteorological Society, Source: American Meteorological Society

 Teachers and students want to review a similar diagram and accounting of energy shown on the following NOAA page: Earth-Atmosphere Energy Balance Diagram

 Part C: Students use several interactive animations in this part.
 Teachers can show these animations as a full-class activity or assign them for homework.
 The video Piecing Together the Temperature Puzzle may take several minutes to download on some computers.
-Teachers may want to check this connection and / or show the video to the whole class via a projector.
+Teachers may want to check this connection and / or show the video to the whole class via a projector. (mpv4 formatplays in real player or windows media player).
 Some teachers may choose to use the video as an introduction to the activity.
 The lab concludes with a discussion of the role of greenhouse gases in climate.
 Allow time for the discussion.